top of page

 Many of these companies that approach us have zero experience in the supplement industry.
 All they know is that selling supplements on Amazon is a great way to make money quickly.
 These companies are coming to us after selling thousands of bottles on Amazon already.

-When we start to dig into each of these companies that come to us for consulting, they rarely have any quality control program (occasionally, they have a mess of one that covers virtually nothing) in place.
+When we start to investigate each of these companies that come to us for consulting, we find that they rarely have any quality control program (occasionally, they have a mess of one that covers virtually nothing) in place.
 Most call contract manufacturers and have them quickly make a product or private label one for them (also called white labeling).
 Then, they have a batch of it shipped to Amazon and start selling.
 Well, this is horrifying on so many levels.

 Companies are required by law (even though the FDA lacks the funds and personnel to enforce all the regulations properly) to have and follow a robust quality control program.
 You can have all the laws and regulations you want, but they don’t matter if they are not enforced.
 The FDA admits that they have no way of knowing all of the products on the market, and they inspect less than fifty percent of manufacturers each year.
 Overseas manufacturers are inspected far less than the already low number of domestic manufacturers.
 That’s why we laugh when supplement companies claim the industry is well-regulated.